 Button Size and Style

 You also want to consider the size of the buttons.
-Older adults tend to prefer big button cell phones because they're easier to see and press.
-It's also much easier for people who have arthritis and their fingers aren't as dextrous as they used to be.
+Older adults tend to prefer a big button cell phone because they're easier to see and press.
+It's also much easier for people who have arthritis and their fingers aren't as dexterous as they used to be.

 Some people like to use a full QWERTY keyboard so that they can send texts easier.
 And if you like to text, this would probably be preferred.
 But if they're not into texting, then a QWERTY keyboard is just going to make their lives more complicated.
 Cell phones for seniors should be user-friendly as a priority, and having a tactile keybord is definitely a big plus.
 However, a QWERTY keyboard has too many keys and as a rule those keys are smaller meaning they're more difficult to press.
 A touchscreen phone would be much better suited for an elderly person than a QWERTY phone, unless they're already used to using one.